 Perhaps the main issue for travelers with children is spacing your museum visits so that you get a chance to see the masterpieces without having young kids suffer a meltdown after too many paintings of saints.

 Remember to punctuate every day with a gelato stop—Italy makes the world’s best ice cream.
 You will even find creative soya flavors for anyone with lactose intolerance.
 We also suggest planning fewer long, tiring daytrips out of town, especially by public transportation.
-And end your trip in Venice, which many children will think was created by Walt Disney.
+And end your trip in Venice, which for most kids is every bit as magical as a Disney theme park.

 Day 1: Rome’s ancient ruins ★★★

 History is on your side here: The wonders of Ancient Rome should appeal as much to kids (of almost any age) as to adults.
 There are plenty of gory tales to tell at the Colosseum, where the bookshop has a good selection of city guides aimed at kids.
 After that, they can let off steam wandering the Roman Forum and the Palatine Hill.
 (The ruins of the Imperial Forums can be viewed at any time.)
-Cap the afternoon by exploring the Villa Borghese, a monumental park in the heart of Rome where you can rent bikes; there’s a small zoo on the grounds.
+Cap the afternoon by exploring the Villa Borghese, a monumental park in the heart of Rome where you can rent bikes.
 For dinner, head for some fluffy crusts at an authentic Roman pizzeria.